nordquip/sousms/doc/TradeEngineInterfaces.md

 ### Input Parameter definitions
 * UserID -- The id for the user who is buying stock.
-* Stock Symbol -- The specific company for which we are buying stock.
+* stockSymbol -- The specific company for which we are buying stock.
-* Amount Of Stock -- The amount of stock we are buying for the user.
+* numShares -- The amount of stock we are buying for the user.

 ### Returns
 * Success: